 First, you should choose a channel.
 You’ll want to use the channels your customers use.
 Next, you should identify which influencer you’d like to partner with and what types of content you’d like to collaborate on.
 The influencer may simply include your business in their own content, or you can both work together to create unique content.

 Your influencer marketing strategy should have specific goals, and keep in mind that you will need to compensate your influencer for their time and effort.

 You can only keep track of your leads in a spreadsheet for so long.
 Eventually, you’ll need a tool to store all your contact information and integrate your lead intelligence data with your marketing campaigns.

 A CRM (Customer Relationship Management) platform isn’t a lead generation strategy on its own.
 Rather, a CRM improves your lead generation efforts by making your outreach more targeted, more personal and more streamlined.
 Most CRM systems come with additional features, like marketing automation tools, which can make you more productive.

 8. Initiate Automated Email Follow-ups

 Email is perhaps the oldest digital marketing tool available, but it’s still one of the most effective.
-Ninety-three percent of B2B marketers use email to distribute content, and 80 percent of business professionals believe email marketing increases customer retention.
+So much so that 93% of B2B marketers use email to distribute content, and 80% of business professionals believe email marketing increases customer retention.

 Once you have a contact in your database, you need to keep them engaged with your business to qualify them as a sales lead.
 By using automated email follow-ups, you can create personalized emails that speak directly to your leads and move them closer to a buying decision.